FractWall/source/README.md

 Fractal wallpaper generator.
 Generate LARGE fractal images, for example if you want to create wallpaper

 The program is written in Java and can be built using ant.

-Execute the program with java -jar FractWall.jar [options] where options might be:
+Execute the program with: java -jar FractWall.jar [options]

+Where [options] might be:
 ```
  -width <int>         The width in pixels of the generated image
  -height <int>        The height in pixels of the generated image